VedantSalvekar/AllerTeens/README.md

-# AllerWise - AI-Powered Allergy Training App
+# allerteens - AI-Powered Allergy Training App

 A Flutter application with integrated AI conversation system for allergy training and education.